VimsLab/DMC/README.md

 conda list
 ```

 Change directory (cd) back to where DMC was cloned.
+Then run the following commands:
 ```
 conda env create -f environment.yml conda activate dmc